 Only 20% of coaches can accurately explain their own behaviour

-Reflecting on the growing awareness of the importance of coaching behaviour, we pulled together this presentation extract by Professor Chris Cushion from Loughborough University who has contributed significantly to this field of research and application in coach education.
-He was joined by the Coach Analyst at Leicester City FC, Sean Rooney to share how the club are using CAIS to support coach development.
+Reflecting on the growing awareness of the importance of coaching behaviour, we pulled together this presentation extract by Professor Chris Cushion who has contributed significantly to this field of research and its application in coach education.
+He was joined by the Coach Analyst at Leicester City FC to share how the club are using coaching analysis to support coach development.

 Why coach behaviour?

 'We know it impacts performance but we’ve also got something social and emotional going on, particularly with younger players.
 Of all the things in the coaching process, we can’t control referees, the weather, the opposition, the mood of our players.
 In terms of coaching the one thing we can control is ourselves.
 If we can think about what comes out of our mouths, how we set up practice - all of that stuff is under our control.'

 "What’s good about coach behaviour is that it's measurable and we can change it."

 'As coaches, the relationship that we have with our athletes will go some way to defining how effective our coaching is.'

 There’s no right way to coach, but athletes learn.

 "As coaches how we organise training sessions, the types of things we do in training sessions and how our behaviour accompanies that will affect that learning.
 It can affect that learning positively or negatively - so how we behave as coaches can either facilitate or block athlete learning."